 Printmaker, Visual Artist, and Wayfarer

 Kate Collyer is originally from Buffalo, New York and currently lives and works in the Hudson Valley of New York.
+She is a PhD in Studio Art candidate at the Burren College of Art and National University of Ireland, Galway.
 She received her Masters of Fine Arts degree from the State University of New York at New Paltz Printmaking Program.
 As well as a Bachelor’s degree in Art Education from the State University of New York College at Potsdam and Saint Lawrence University.

 Her work has been exhibited internationally, most notably in, repeated SMTG Krakow Printmaking Triennial Main Exhibition exhibited at Bunkier Sztuki in Krakow, Poland.
 She is the 2014 recipient of the Southern Graphics Council International Graduate Fellowship Award.
 She has recently been an artist in residence for the Arctic Circle Residency in Svalbard, the Cape Breton Centre for Craft & Design in Nova Scotia, and Edition/Basel in Switzerland.